bcgov/nr-water-licensed-works-backup/docs/user-guide/alerts.md

 # What arrives in your inbox

-**The proposal, already in effect: everything below goes to you and to the shared inbox together.** Two addresses, one audience, so a message can reach one and not the other only by mistake, not by design.
+**Everything below goes to the data owner and to the Water Business shared inbox.**

 ## What reaches you